mi0772/mcleaner/README.md

 ## Platform Support

-- ✅ macOS (primary target)
+- ✅ macOS Intel (amd64)
-- ✅ Linux (basic support)
+- ✅ macOS Apple Silicon (arm64)
-- ⚠️ Windows (limited functionality)

-*Note: This tool is specifically designed for macOS and some features may not work on other platforms.*
+*Note: This tool is specifically designed for macOS only.*